Where to Buy Gacha Gacha Figurines in Shinjuku

 Shinjuku Station West Exit HALC

-This commercial complex has a wide range of shopping options to support better living in such forms as an electronics retail store, sports, fashion, dining, food products and more.
-Enjoy lunch and din…
+This commercial complex has a wide range of shopping options to support your everyday life.
+You can find electronics, sporting goods, fashion brands, dining options and more.
+Enjoy lunch and dinner at…

 - 1-5-1 Nishi-Shinjuku, Shinjuku-ku, Tokyo 160-0023